 If you choose to decline your university offers you will need to then enter Clearing.
-Be careful to think your choice over thoroughly as once you have rejected your offer the chances are your place won’t be available should you change your mind.
+Be careful and make sure to think your choice over thoroughly as once you have rejected your offer the chances are your place won’t be available should you change your mind.

 What If I Don’t Get the Grades I Needed?

 Don’t worry!
-Grades aren’t everything and you have plenty of opportunities still.
+Grades aren’t everything and you still have plenty of opportunities.

 First of all, if you’ve got your heart set on going to a specific university you could ring them and ask if they’d reconsider you despite not meeting the required grades.

-Alternatively, you might want to go to the same university but consider taking a different course which will still meet your overall career goal.
+Alternatively, you might want to go to the same university but consider taking a different course that will still meet your overall career goal.

 If you’re reconsidering going to university altogether then you might want to look at different pathways into your professional career.
 There are plenty of apprenticeships available covering a wide range of industries and you might be surprised to hear that you can actually do an apprenticeship at degree level.